saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 ## 1.02 What Is TestRunner Toolkit
 Duration: 0:03:00

-TestRunner toolkit was designed to enable test developers to write code that communicates with the browser using JavaScript and communicate with the browser and DOM in real-time.
+TestRunner toolkit was designed to enable test developers to write code that communicates with the browser using JavaScript framework that can send updates to the browser and DOM in real-time.
+The TestRunner toolkit makes it quick an easy to install all the dependencies needed to start writing tests.

 Unlike Selenium, the Cypress framework can make API calls, modify the web app code in real-time, and has access to all the tools that the browser’s Dev Tools provide.

 <img src="assets/TRT1.02A.png" alt="TestRunner Toolkit tools" width="600"/>